browswell/Practice/Arrays/Sort/Sort.md

 ## Countsort

 Countsort is a bit different, it works best if the range of the inputs is small.
-It creates a count array of unique values, which keep track of when a value in the sorted array should change, and then writes those based on count to an output array.
+It creates a count array of values, which keep track of when a value in the sorted array should change, and then writes those based on count to an output array.
+By incrementing the original value as the index of the count array, you get the number of that value's incidents.
+And then by taking the count array and making a running sum of incidents you get the correct index in the sorted array.

 Average runtime: O(n+k), n is the size of the array and k is the range of values of the array.
 It does also use extra space because there's another array made, that which keeps track of the digits.